-PCCDS-LN.org is a website and collaboration space for interested parties to convene, discuss, and develop synergies to facilitate the Patient-Centered Clinical Decision Support Learning Network (PCCDS-LN).
+PCCDS-LN.org was a website and collaboration space for interested parties to convene, discuss, and develop synergies to facilitate the Patient-Centered Clinical Decision Support Learning Network (PCCDS-LN).

 What problem does the PCCDS-LN address?

 As valuable research findings are released, it remains a challenge to incorporate these findings into CDS effectively.
 This learning network was created to help address these challenges, to more effectively overcome barriers to implementing research findings in clinical care.

 What kinds of activities is the learning network going to be engaged in?

-This learning network will provide subject matter expertise, management, mentoring, collaboration, and peer-learning opportunities.
+This learning network provided subject matter expertise, management, mentoring, collaboration, and peer-learning opportunities.

 Who is involved in The Learning Network?

-The Learning Network is governed by an executive committee of renowned experts in Patient-Centered CDS, supported by a team from RTI International, and connects an active community of members across multiple areas including payers, providers, patients, EHR vendors, and CDS vendors.
+The Learning Network was governed by an executive committee of renowned experts in Patient-Centered CDS, supported by a team from RTI International, and connected an active community of members across multiple areas including payers, providers, patients, EHR vendors, and CDS vendors.

 Who supported the PCCDS-LN?

 Initial support for the PCCDS-LN is provided through a U18 grant by the Agency for Healthcare Research and Quality (U18 HS024849) for four years from April 1, 2016 until January 31, 2020.
-We anticipate that the PCCDS-LN will become self-sustaining after this initial funding has ended.
+Please refer to the final Sustainability Proposal for information about the future of PCCDS.

-How can I get involved or learn more about the PCCDS-LN?
+How can I learn more about PCCDS or the PCCDS-LN?

 What is Clinical Decision Support (CDS)?